 So let’s take a somewhat offbeat look at 10 ways your Super Bowl party supports Catholic values.

 1. Eating and Drinking – What’s a Super Bowl party without plenty of food and drink?
 Catholics are not Puritans, and this is a secular feast day.
-Lent begins in 10 days, so it’s no time to abstain.
+Lent doesn't begin for another month, so it’s no time to abstain.
 We look to St. Paul, who told his disciple, “You ought to drink a little wine for the sake of your stomach” (1 Tm 5:23).
 Of course, a degree of moderation is in order, as well as designated drivers for any who overindulge.

 2. Fraternity – An honored principle of the Knights of Columbus, fraternity is a lost art for many men.
 Yet our hearts are made for the fellowship and brotherhood that come with gathering around the game.
 Don’t feel guilty for having some “guy time” and be thankful that you have good friends.
 Make sure you build on that fraternity through your membership in the Knights.